santosardr/genppi/README.md

 GENPPI is a software written in Common Lisp and compiled with SBCL to create complex networks of predicted proteins from tens or hundreds of genomes.

-I have a youtube video in hands-on style to explain how to use it.
+I have a hands-on youtube video explaining how to use it.
 Clique the below image to watch it.

 [![GENPPI simple explanation](https://img.youtube.com/vi/Q7G4sTZ00qk/0.jpg)](https://www.youtube.com/watch?v=Q7G4sTZ00qk)